drbrain/net-http-persistent/README.txt

 round-trip and causes TCP congestion avoidance negotiation to start over.

-Net::HTTP supports persistent connections with some API methods but does not handle reconnection gracefully.  net-http-persistent supports reconnection and retry according to RFC 2616.
+Net::HTTP supports persistent connections with some API methods but does not handle reconnection gracefully.
+Net::HTTP::Persistent supports reconnection and retry according to RFC 2616.

 == FEATURES/PROBLEMS: